 A: Generally, circumstances determine whether conduct is considered sexual harassment.
-Examples may include sexual teasing, jokes or comments, massages or sexual touching, certain personal gifts, the display of sexually suggestive material and personal questions about an individual’s sexual life.
+Examples may include sexual teasing, jokes or comments, massages or sexual touching, certain personal gifts, the display of sexually suggestive material and personal questions about an individual's sexual life.
 But note that "sexual harassment" does not need to be lewd or sexual in nature to be illegal.
 Any severe or pervasive harassment aimed at a person because of his or her gender is considered sexual harassment.
-Further, a woman sujected to constant physical or verbal bullying and hostility because she is a woman may bring a claim of sexual harassment even if the harassment is not sexually explicit.
+Further, a woman subjected to constant physical or verbal bullying and hostility because she is a woman may bring a claim of sexual harassment even if the harassment is not sexually explicit.

 Q: Why should an employer be concerned about sexual harassment?